 With almost everything going digital, voice-over or so-called off-stage commentary has become even more popular.
 Namely, the voice that is not a part of the narrative in many different productions: movies, television, radio, video games, theatre, presentations, and even in smart devices.
 It is used everywhere, from documentaries – like the voices of David Attenborough or Morgan Freeman – to on-hold messages.
 Announcements over PA systems, movie previews, video games, voices of animated characters, advertising are all examples where voice-over would be necessary.

 It is important to specify that voice-over is usually added over the dialogue in movies or commercials and should not be confused with dubbing (revoicing).
 The dialogue is replaced with its translated version and conveys the tonal, emotive, and technical richness of the original soundtrack.
 This requires voice-acting, and it is not the disembodied voice in a given production.
 Similarly, when portraying a cartoon or animated character, the actor or actress would have to show that particular character a specific voice and speaking manner.
+You can use the services provided by Voices to find the best voice actor for your project right now.

 In the past, voices from people like Don LaFontaine, Paul Pape or Melissa Disney have made an impact that has inspired many future generations of voiceover artists.